bridgecrewio/bridgecrew-orb/README.md

     steps:
     - checkout
     - bridgecrew/scan:
         directory: "./terragoat"         # tell bridgecrew where is the directory you want to scan
         soft-fail: true                  # do not fail the workflow in case vulnerabilities have found
         output: "cli"                    # Report output format one of cli, json, junitxml
-        api-key: "6bridgecrew-9example-2api-key1-demo9"   # use bridgecrew api key to create violations in bridgecrew app
+        api-key-variable: BC_API_KEY     # use bridgecrew api key to create violations in bridgecrew app
 ```

 ## Orb Parameters